daniahsn/my-password-validator/README.md

 **Browser test:** Go to https://password-validator.onrender.com/; you should see the "`Hello from my Password Validator!`" text.

 **Endpoint test:** You can test the password validation endpoint by sending a POST request with a JSON body.
-For example, using `curl`:
+For example, using `curl`, this request my look like this:

+⚠️ _Warning: Make sure to replace the URL with your own!
+Make sure you are using the correct endpoint based on your code (the path must correspond to what you have in your `@app.route(...)` routes in `main.py`)._

 ```bash
 curl -X POST -H "Content-Type: application/json" \